virtuozzo/cloudscripting-docs/docs/reference/container-types.md

 # Container Node Types

-Available container Node Types at Jelastic platforms.
-Node Types can be replaced in field "nodeType" in [Actions](/reference/actions/).
+Container nodeType defines software stack (among the supported ones) to be deployed within a node.
+Node type value is used in "nodeType" field for [Actions](/reference/actions/).

 **Examples:**